electro-smith/libDaisy/NE_FEEDBACK.md

  - I would prefer for the audio callbacks to be in integer format as there are often a lot of initial things that can be done much faster with ints than floats.
 This could be configurable or you could just provide a simple i2f utility.
  - you should provide your own implmementations of dsy_assert
  - you should provide a FORCE_INLINE #define to force the inlining of functions
+ - the if(ah->callback) is somewhat redundant as that variable is initialized to something.
+Do you really want users to set the callback to 0?